Jan 1, 2025

 Understanding the AQF

 The Australian Qualifications Framework serves as the cornerstone of Australia's education and training system, establishing a comprehensive national policy for all regulated qualifications.
 This unified approach creates a seamless educational journey from secondary school through vocational training to higher education, ensuring that qualifications are nationally consistent and internationally recognized.
-The framework's design reflects Australia's unique workforce needs, emphasizing practical skills alongside theoretical knowledge.

-AQF Levels and Recognition
+AQF Levels and Professional Development

 Technology and Digital Certifications